Best Guide to Online Passport Renewal: Fee, Requirements, And DFA Appointment Tips

 - All applicants must wear decent clothing for the passport photo capture.

 - Remove jewelry and eyeglasses or contact lenses during photo capture.

-- Don’t alter, write or destruct the contents of your passport.
+- Don’t alter, write or destroy the contents of your passport.

-- Don’t use your passport as collateral to any arrangements.
+- Don’t use your passport as collateral for any arrangements.

 - Don’t make false statements in your passport application form.